dharmeshwr/dharmeshwr/README.md

 ## My projects

+[Rev](https://rev-kun.vercel.app) - A demo/tutorial screen recorder with auto zoom and pan effect alongside annotation and custom screenshot features.

+[Github Heatmap Designer](https://github-designer.vercel.app) - A small utility that enables you to make some pixel art on your github heatmap.

 [Promanage](https://promanage-ten.vercel.app) - A Work Management Tool with kanban board and node based workflow builder.

-[Havns](https://havns.vercel.app) - A Venue Booking Platform

-[IP Server and Client Model](https://github.com/dharmesh53/IP-Server-And-Client-Model) - A model illustrating data transfer between server to client using raw socket on IP address in C